plutomi/plutomi/README.md

 Also, make sure to setup DMARC.
 This is a TXT record with the name `_dmarc.yourMAILFROMdomain.com` and value `v=DMARC1; p=none; rua=mailto:you@adomainwhereyoucanreceiveemails.com`
 See [this link](https://docs.aws.amazon.com/ses/latest/dg/send-email-authentication-dmarc.html) for more information.

+Then after all of that is done, make sure to beg aws to get you out of sandbox since you now have a way to handle complaints.

 In MongoDB, make sure to whitelist the IP address of the NAT instance which you can find in the EC2 console.
 We will eventually migrate over to use [PrivateLink](packages/aws/privateLink.md).